himoral/himoral.github.io/_pages/about.md

 ---

 Here is Sihan Cheng(Lorenzo,成思翰)
 I am a senior year undergraduate student majoring in Business Administration at Zhejiang University of Technology.
-I am extremely fortunate to be advised by [Prof.Cao](https://homepage.zjut.edu.cn/congcao/) in Information Systems research and [Dr.May](https://homepage.zjut.edu.cn/mjy/) in Strategy ＆ Inovation management research.<i>(Due to the Asian Games, these sites might can not be accessed, but they all great teachers!)</i> Under their guidance, I have been working on numerous cutting-edge phenomenon.
+I am extremely fortunate to be advised by [Prof.Cao](https://homepage.zjut.edu.cn/congcao/) in Information Systems research and [Dr.May](https://homepage.zjut.edu.cn/mjy/) in Strategy ＆ Inovation management research.<i>(Due to the Asian Games, these sites might can not be accessed, but they all great teachers!)</i> Under their guidance, I have a great academic time.
 Here is my Research Interest.

 Research Interest
 ======